 Transitions in CSS allow you to smoothly animate changes in property values over a specified duration.
 This adds a level of interactivity and elegance to your web designs.

-property is used to define the property, duration, timing function, and delay for the transition effect.
+The 'transition' property is used to define the property, duration, timing function, and delay for the transition effect.

 /* Basic transition */